 Croatia Beach Vacation

-With hundreds of miles of shoreline, beach vacations in Croatia are an obvious choice to consider.
+With hundreds of miles of shoreline, beaches are an obvious choice to consider.

-You can take a dedicated beach vacation in a lesser-visited coastal village or in one of the top coastal cities.
-The Dubrovnik Beaches are fantastic, as are the Beaches in Split!
+You can take a dedicated beach getaway in a lesser-visited village or in one of the top coastal cities.
+The Dubrovnik Beaches are pretty fantastic, as are the Beaches in Split!

 Croatia Island Vacation

-Taking a trip to a Croatian island is a fabulous way to spend a vacation!
-Visitors can choose one and fully explore it or see several on a single trip.
+Taking a trip to a Croatian island is a fabulous way to experience the country!
+You can choose one and fully explore it or see several on a single trip.

 With a wide network of ferries and catamarans from major cities, planning an island hopping vacation in Croatia on your own is completely possible.